-- 1. Place knee of surgical leg over a firm rolled bath towel. - 2.
+- 1. Place knee of surgical leg over a firmly rolled bath towel. - 2.
 Straighten knee by tightening muscle on top of thigh and lifting foot up. - 3.
 Do not raise knee off roll when lifting leg. - 4.
-Return leg to starting position, slowly.
+Slowly return leg to starting position.
 Relax.